 - Look over each student's Write and Draw assignment to assess their fine motor skills, writing competency, and spelling.

-- Call on several student volunteers to present their work to the class.
+- Encourage students to present their finished texts to the class.
 Each student should show their pictures and read their corresponding sentence(s) aloud to the class.